-Working Group 1 (“Concepts and methodologies”) will focus on what concepts in nutrition science need revision and how this can be achieved, and what will be the consequences for methodologies in order to have credible and capable scientific research.
+Focused on which nutritional science concepts need revision and how this can be achieved, and what will the consequences be for methodologies in order to have credible and capable scientific research.

-- how research on nutrition and health is currently organized and funded in different countries and continents, including interactions among the various scientific disciplines;
+Focused on how research on nutrition and health is currently organised and funded in different countries and continents, including interactions among the various scientific disciplines.

-- whether that organization is optimal, and, if not, what structures, capabilities and interactions are required;
+Whether that organisation is optimal, and, if not, what structures, capabilities and interactions are required.

-- how nutrition science is communicated “internally” (i.e. within the scientific world);
+How nutrition science is communicated “internally” (i.e. within the scientific community).

 How nutrition science can better recognise and deal with interactions with different stakeholders, including industry.